BusyTeacher Home » » How to Teach Past Simple – Regular/Irregular Verbs

 Introduce the Past Simple of regular verbs

+Explain that it is the most common way of speaking about things that have happened or are repeated.
+They are easy to indentify as they follow the same pattern.
 Give an example in Present Simple: I talk to my sister everyday.
-Lead in to past simple: Yesterday, I talked to her.
+Lead into past simple: Yesterday, I talked to them.
 Write this on the board.
 Give more examples with regular verbs and write each verb in its past form on the board.

 T: I visited her.
 We watched TV.
 She cooked lunch.
 We listened to music.